 I've known my personal sleep tendencies could use some tweaking for years.
 I sleep on my side (alternating) with my top knee pulled high toward my chest and my bottom arm extended (often hanging off the edge of the bed) under my head which is usually flexed into my chest.
 Last year I embarked on a self-guided experiment to switch to back sleeping because I heard it's the "best".
 I ended up with a stiff neck and my hands falling asleep because I had my elbows bent and hands on my chest (vampire style) and for some reason tended toward laterally flexing and twisting my neck to one side.
 So I called in reinforcements.

 I asked my physical therapist and friend what the "best" position is for sleeping for most people.
 Ideally sleeping on your back with pillows underneath your knees (to support your lower back, just like during a professional massage) and enough pillow support under your neck to keep it neutral.
 Too many pillows under your head can cause your neck to flex and tuck (ouch) and too few can cause it to extend (chin toward ceiling, also ouch).
 This position can also ward off acid reflux as long as your stomach is below your esophagus to prevent food or acid from coming up your digestive tract.
 This image should help (if this hand position doesn't work for you, like it didn't for me, try placing your hands at your side in the anatomical position).
+This article has some good tips for how to become a back sleeper.

 Better: Left Side